Maya’s Newsletter

 How will this work?

-I will be using Zoom, an online video conferencing tool.
+I use Zoom, an online video conferencing tool.
 It is a free application.* Although you do not need an account with Zoom to join a class, you do need to download the application.
 Instructions to how to do this will happen automatically when you use the link I give you once your registration goes through.
 Or you can just go ahead and try it yourself ahead of time with your friends and family.
 (There is a free plan).
 If you are not familiar, it is highly recommend to test it out before your course begins.
 Visit zoom.us and click ‘Sign Up’ OR download the app on your smart phone or tablet device.

 *Your instructor (me!) has purchased a paid version of the application so that we have access to extra things and longer class times for our lessons!
 Again, students join Zoom for free!